 - Protected Critical Infrastructure Information (PCII): Stakeholders that share information with NCCIC may invoke PCII protections, See detailed guidance at https://www.dhs.gov/pcii-program.

-- Traffic-Light Protocol (TLP) and Homeland Security Information Week (HSIN): NCCIC adheres to TLP and any dissemination control markings clearly displayed by the parties on written documents containing cybersecurity information.
+- Traffic-Light Protocol (TLP) and Homeland Security Information Network (HSIN): NCCIC adheres to TLP and any dissemination control markings clearly displayed by the parties on written documents containing cybersecurity information.
 Shared information is made available to the limited sharing community through HSIN.
 More information on TLP is available at https://www.us-cert.gov/TLP.

 CISCP Membership Process